Best UK Charity Bike Rides & Family Cycle Events

 14 Manchester to Blackpool Night Ride – for older teens only

 I’m tempted to sign up for this one.
 A 52 mile ride from Manchester to Blackpool, taking in great Swathes of the Northwest coast.
 The Manchester to Blackpool Night Ride 2019 sets off at midnight from the iconic Emirates Old Trafford Cricket Ground and finishes at Blackpool sea front, where the illuminations will be switched on just for you.
 And all the other people doing it obviously.
 You can enjoy sunrise and breakfast after a grand old time in Lancashire and know that you’ve raised money for the British Heart Foundation. (£100 is the minimum sign up.)
 Not one for the kids as the minimum age is 18 but maybe a ride to do together before they head off to university.
-Must go ask the older two if they want to come.
+There’s just time as this year’s ride takes place on 19th September 2020

 Longer Charity Cycling Events